 12. Decides to extend in time the mandate of the Task Force on Access to Justice, under the authority of the Working Group of the Parties, to carry out further work in relation to the implementation of the Convention;

-13. Welcomes the offer of … to lead the work of the Task Force;
+13. Welcomes the offer of Sweden to lead the work of the Task Force;

 14. Requests the Task Force, subject to the availability of resources, to undertake the following work: